jowasp/review-features/README.md

 * '-' Symbolizes that requirement is not needed for that category

-A review should at all times be propelry substantiated about why or not the reviewer considers that it complies with a criteria or not.
-The following are some examples for code and Documentation reviews: https://gitprint.com/jowasp/review-features/blob/master/example_review.md https://gitprint.com/jowasp/review-features/blob/master/example_review_doc.md
+A review should at all times be propelry substantiated, with a conclusion why the reviewer considers that it complies with a criteria or not.
+The following are some examples for Code and Documentation reviews: https://gitprint.com/jowasp/review-features/blob/master/example_review.md https://gitprint.com/jowasp/review-features/blob/master/example_review_doc.md